dwsc37/cvwo-assignment/README.md

 ### Database

-By default, there is a .env file in /server, which will allow the app (when run locally) to connect to the same database as the live version.
+In /cvwo-assignment/server, create a .env file and populate it with the values given in the writeup.
+This automatically connects to the same database that is being used by the live version
-(note: this is just to facillitate easy access/grading, storing the .env data online is not secures)

 To use an alternative PostGresQL database, just modify the value of DB in the .env file.